 Well, prepare to be amazed!
 Today we are here to tell you what dry beer is and why it’s become a success across the globe.
-Stay tuned for some interesting facts about dry beer and to find potentially your new beer of choice!
+Stay tuned for some surprising facts about dry beer and to potentially find your new beer of choice!

 What Is Dry Beer?

 For those unsure or in need of a little recap, let’s first take a look at what dry beer is!
-Dry beer is a beer with little or no sweetness.
-In the world of beer, ‘dry’ applies to a lack of sweetness rather than the water content of the drink.
+Put simply, it is a beer with little or no sweetness.
+In the world of beer, ‘dry’ applies to an absence of sweetness rather than the water content of the drink.

 Dry beer tends to have no aftertaste.
-Instead, a strong, clean, and refreshing taste has given dry beer its popularity!
+Instead, a strong, clean flavor, and a super refreshing finish has given dry beer its popularity!
 It’s been brewed since the 1980s, and there are no signs of it going out of fashion yet!